DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 | --- | --- | ---
 |![alt text](assets\IMG63.PNG)|![alt text](assets\IMG64.PNG)| ![alt text](assets\IMG65.PNG)

-Let’s fi rst convert the simple Term SOFR and EURIBOR interest rates to continuous compounding.
+Let’s first convert the simple Term SOFR and EURIBOR interest rates to continuous compounding.
 The future value of \$1 invested at a simple interest rate $s$ is $1 + sT$.
 Under compound interest $r$, it is $e^{rT}$.
 Hence, for each of these rates, we want to find $r$ satisfying $1 + sT = e^{rT}$.
 Rearranging, we get